Here I show off some good examples of business cards that are truly unique.

-Overall, I felt that the business cards from the exchange looked great and I hope that I can participate in another business card swap soon!
+Overall, I felt that the business cards from the exchange looked great and I hope that I can participate in another business card swap in the future!

-By the way, if you want to see what others had to say about the swap and more examples of business cards from the swap, here are two other posts to check out along with Meredith's original post about the first business card exchange that inspired her: Jeff Lin's Post - Meredith Marsh's Original Video Post
+By the way, if you want to see what others had to say about the swap and more examples of business cards from the swap, here is Meredith's original post about the first business card exchange that inspired her: Meredith Marsh's Original Video Post